rdegges/rdegges-blog/articles/2012/never-stop-hacking.md

 solutions.
-I find myself desperately trying to figure out what I should do about X, and how to optimize Y. I find myself searching for solutions to problems, hoping to get them out of the way as quickly as possible so that I can move onto the next thing, the next chore, the next item on my todo list.
+I find myself desperately trying to figure out what I should do about X, and how to optimize Y. I find myself searching for solutions to problems, hoping to get them out of the way as quickly as possible so that I can move onto the next thing, the next chore, the next item on my TODO list.
 It was in this moment that it all became clear to me--

 I enjoy the problems.
 I *crave* them.